petershin/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/liferay-frontend-tag-library/liferay-frontend-info-bar.md

 - Java Development
 - Liferay Self-Hosted
 - Liferay PaaS
-- Liferay SaaS
 ---
 # Liferay Front-end Info Bar

 An info bar provides a button that toggles the visibility of additional sidebar information.
 This is perfect for providing more detailed metadata for a search result, such as the file size, type, URL, etc.

 ![The info bar tags create a sidebar panel toggler that reveals additional info.](./liferay-frontend-info-bar-intro/images/01.png)

 The configuration has two key parts: the info bar---and buttons---and the sidebar panel.

 Info bar: